danielmarbach/BeyondSimpleBenchmarks/README.md

 TODO: Make make this argument a bit stronger even to make sure people that are familiar with benchmarking are not too heavily objecting
 Also take about for the code copy approach to simply copy paste the code every time you make changes (my approach is really just an optimization of that approach)
+Maybe also mention that if a component is hard to isolate that might be a good pointer too.

 The pragmatic approach I took was copy-pasting the existing relevant pipeline components and adjusting the source code to the bare essentials.
 For example, since the pipeline is quite composable, I can remove all existing behaviors and just have relevant behaviors in my test harness.
 Furthermore, the dependency injection container can be replaced with hard-coded assumptions by simply newing up relevant classes where needed.
 Actual IO-Operations have been replaced by simply returning completed tasks since those IO-operations are known to be hundreds or a thousand times slower anyway, and our goal is to remove all obstacles in the way of pipeline execution before even doing IO-Operations.
 Without going into many more details about the mechanics of the pipeline, here is what the folder structure looks like: